 Cho gave Jane's fingers one last squeeze and then pulled his hand away.
 Jane wanted to hold on, but his fingers refused to co-operate, and he reluctantly let Cho's hand slip from between his.
 He sighed, leaning his head back against the car.
 With the hospital, and the inevitable paperwork and other bureaucracy that would follow, it was going to be ages before they'd be able to catch a moment in private again.

 Suddenly Cho leaned over, and pressed a quick kiss on his lips.
 Jane stared at him, stunned.
-When he looked up, he saw that Lisbon was pointedly looking into another direction.
+When he looked up, he saw that Lisbon was pointedly looking in another direction.

 "We've got a gunshot wound to the arm, and what looks like a concussion here."
 She called to the paramedics, and then gave Jane and Cho a quick look before adding: "And if you can, take them to the hospital together."